neandrake/spirc/README.md

-	"autoAltNick": true,			// automatically loop through registering the nicks under the 'altnicks' option "autoRegister": true,			// auto-register the user after client connects to server "sendsPerSec": 4				// throttling commands sent per sec "log": new Log(process.stdout),	// log for output
+	"autoAltNick": true,			// automatically loop through registering the nicks under the 'altnicks' option "autoRegister": true,			// auto-register the user after client connects to server "sendsPerSec": 4				// throttling commands sent per sec "log": new Log(process.stdout),	// log for output, not sure if this will be kept }
-}
 ```

 _Target_ defines several convenience methods
 - _say_ - sends a PRIVMSG command to the target.
-- _onSaid_ - register a listener for PRIVMSG responses.
+- _onSaid_ - register a listener for PRIVMSG messages.
-- _onAnyResponse_ - register a listener for all responses.
+- _onInbound_ - register a listener for all inbound messages.
 - _pipe_ - pipe data from a stream to the target via PRIVMSG commands.

 _Channel_ also contains these convenience methods